thamognya/Thamognya-README/README.md

 ### Hello there

 My name is Thamognya Kodi.
 I am a highschool freshman who is intersted in linux and programming.
-I currently use Gentoo and I know Python, C, C++, Java and Bash.
+I currently use Gentoo and I know Python, C, C++, Java, HTML, CSS, Javascript and Bash.
 I am learning javascript which I would like to become better at.

 <hr>